IntheFesh/Lerobot_diffusion_SmolVLA/docs/PROJECT_ABSTRACT.md

 # Project Abstract: PhaseQFlow—Phase‑Aware and Quality‑Weighted Generative Imitation Learning for LIBERO

-This project builds a simulation‑first research pipeline on the LeRobot and LIBERO benchmarks, designed for PhD applications requiring reproducible, extensible, and engineerable deliverables.
-After reproducing the Diffusion Policy imitation baseline, we propose **PhaseQFlow**, a phase‑aware and quality‑weighted generative action‑chunk policy.
+This project builds a simulation‑first research pipeline on the LeRobot and LIBERO benchmarks.
+After reproducing the Diffusion Policy imitation baseline, I propose **PhaseQFlow**, a phase‑aware and quality‑weighted generative action‑chunk policy.
 PhaseQFlow injects two forms of structured priors into the generative model: discrete progress phases and per‑sample quality weights, enabling more stable training and improved performance on long‑horizon tasks under limited data.

 Key contributions: